Birmingham Football Club (Aston Lower Grounds): History

-The club was formed by C. H. Quilter, the owner and operator of the Lower Grounds amusement park and gardens, out of players from the Aston United cricket club, in part as an extra attraction for visitors, and having been persuaded to do so by "a Sheffielder called Webster"; many of its players were Quilter's employees at the Lower Grounds.
+The club was formed by C. H. Quilter, the owner and operator of the Lower Grounds amusement park and gardens, out of players from the Aston United cricket club, in part as an extra attraction for visitors, but also to keep the players together over the winter.
+The members were persuaded to adopt football by "a Sheffielder called Webster"; many of its players were Quilter's employees at the Lower Grounds.
 Quilter himself was a regular player for the club.

 The club gave its foundation date as 1875 although there is at least one reported match from the previous year, against the Birmingham Clerks Association club.
-By 1877 the club boasted 150 members and, although its first game was to association rules, it was also a member of the Sheffield Football Association and played some matches to the Sheffield rules.
+By 1877 the club boasted 150 members and, although its first game was to association rules, it was joined the Sheffield Football Association in 1874 and played some matches to the Sheffield rules.
 In 1876 the club was the first from outside the city to beat Sheffield F.C., doing so by one goal to nil; in the season the club played 20, and won 8, drew 5, and lost 5, the other 2 matches presumably being inter-club games.

 The club also experimented with rugby union rules, but, after the death of Wilcox in a match against Derby Rugby Club in March 1876, refused to engage any further such fixtures.

-The club's first competitive football came in the 1877–78 Sheffield Association Cup, hosting Exchange F.C. at the Aston Lower Grounds.
+The club's original secretary, Cofield, was one of the founders of St George's, and became the first secretary of the Birmingham Football Association - however the BC&FC stood aloof from it, believing that "we were quite able to hold our own".
+This meant that the club's first competitive football came in the 1877–78 Sheffield Association Cup, hosting Exchange F.C. at the Aston Lower Grounds.
 The Exchange won the toss, which proved crucial, as it played with a heavy wind behind it in the first half; for the second half the wind had died down.
 Exchange duly won 3–0, the first goal being heartily disputed by Birmingham on the basis of a foul in the build-up.